broxus/locklift/README.md

 npm install --save-dev locklift
 ```

-Once it's installed you can initialize project
+Once it's installed you can initialize the project

 ```bash
 // initialize in current directory